pavelsaman/pavelsaman.github.io/_posts/2020-03-14-czech-zip-regions-and-their-zip-codes.md

 The Czech Republic currently consists of [14 regions](https://en.wikipedia.org/wiki/Regions_of_the_Czech_Republic).
 Zip codes in the CZE consist of 5 digits, first 2 - 3 of them representing a city, or (city) district.
 After first 3 digits, a space is usually written.
 It's a common trap to think that it's easy to go from a zip code to region.
 It'd make sense, but due to historical reasons, it's not the reality.

 First, one usually stumbles upon [this psc.cz site](https://www.psc.cz/).
-On the first glance, it looks pretty straigforward:
+On the first glance, it looks pretty straightforward:

 ```
 1 – PSČ Prahy